ilyeslamssalak/PETvsCLIN/README.md

 We would like to sincerely thank our two supervisors:

-- **Diana Mateus**, Professor at École Centrale de Nantes and researcher at the IRCCyN Laboratory,
+- **Diana Mateus**, Professor at École Centrale de Nantes and researcher at the LS2N Laboratory,

-- **Oriane Thiery**, researcher at Guerbet Research,
+- **Oriane Thiery**, Phd student at LS2N.

 for their guidance, scientific input, and availability throughout the project.